 Golden Chain Tree

-A great companion planting for your Roses are perennial vines such as Clematis.
-They look nice growing with climbing roses.
+One of the best companion planting vines to grow with your Roses are perennial vines such as Clematis.
+They look amazing growing with the climbing roses.